MOBILE HEALTH

 1 in 5 Albertans have a lung condition

-Getting your lungs checked can help catch problems sooner, resulting in better outcomes and more effective treatment.
+Getting your lungs checked can help detect problems earlier and manage existing conditions—leading to better health and improved outcomes.

 Meet the fleet.